mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

     # ...
 ```

+Now, if you were paying attention, you'll notice that I broke my own personal preference in the code above!
+The list comprehension above was split across two different lines instead of three.
+That's because my personal preferences and my knowledge evolved with time!

-## Bad use-cases
+## Bad use cases

-Let me also show you some examples of bad list comprehensions, because list comprehensions aren't something that can replace all of your loops.
+Let me also show you some examples of bad list comprehensions because list comprehensions aren't something that can replace all of your loops.

 ### Initialising another list